Francisco Javier García Gaztelu

 Francisco Javier García Gaztelu (12 February 1966), alias "Txapote", is a Basque separatist terrorist who is responsible for the assassination of several Basque politicians.
 He is also known by the aliases Perretxiko, Jon, Xabier, and Otsagi, among others.
-He was part of the "hard wing" of ETA and never showed any sign of repentance for his actions or condemned those of the group.
+He was part of the "hard wing" of Euskadi Ta Askatasuna (ETA) and never showed any sign of repentance for his actions or condemned those of the group.

 Arrested in 2001, he currently serves multiple sentences, adding up to 500 years of imprisonment.

 Criminal activities

 Txapote began his career, like many ETA activists, through Kale borroka urban violence.
 He was sentenced to one year in prison for throwing a Molotov cocktail at a French car dealership in his home town of Galdacano in 1987.

 He later joined ETA's Vizcaya commando until an August 1991 shootout in Bilbao with the Basque regional police, during which fellow etara Juan María Ormazábal (Turko) was killed, along with officer Alfonso Mentxaka.
 Txapote then fled into hiding, possibly in Mexico, until his return at the end of 1994, when he joined the commando Donosti, led by José Javier Arizkuren Ruiz, alias Kantauri.
 Identified by the police, he went again into hiding, this time in France around 1995.
-Txapote is back in Spain in 1996 and participates in the murder of Spanish socialist lawyer Fernando Mugica.
+Txapote returned to Spain in 1996 and participated in the murder of Spanish socialist lawyer Fernando Mugica.
 He took over his group's command after the capture of Kantauri at the beginning of 1999.

 According to experts, Txapote represents the hard line within ETA that opposed the group's 1998 truce.
 He is credited with the operational restructuring of some twenty commandos and the strengthening of ETA's terrorist activity during the months following the truce, as well as the preparation of multiple operations following the break of this truce in 1999.